 Too close for comfort — lessons learned fleeing the Cameron Peak wildfire

-Today, many residents of the area still grapple with the damage and the long road ahead to recovery.
+Area residents have grappled with the damage and the long road to recovery for years.

 But for Christina Burri, it’s more about wondering what might have been.